soh335/SetKeyboardType/README.md

 ![](https://dl.dropboxusercontent.com/u/71817/SetKeyboardType.png)

 Change your keyboard type.
-For example, If you use JIS keyboard and set it 37, your typing recognized as US keyboard.
+For example, If you use JIS keyboard and set keyboard type 37 on preference window, your typing recognized as US keyboard.
 I will maintain it until Karabiner works on macOS Sierra.

 It provide only changing keyboard type, not contain replacing keys.